thycotic/privman-docs/how-to/best-practices/ad-import/index.md

 ## On-Premises vs. Cloud

-Since Azure AD is itself a cloud service, there’s basically no difference between our support on-premises and in cloud.
+Since Azure AD is itself a cloud service, there's basically no difference between our support on-premises and in cloud.